65 pages • 2 hours read

 Dunbar begins the story of Ona Judge’s life before she is born, describing the unusual weather that accompanied Judge’s arrival into the world: snow in June in Virginia.
 Dunbar highlights other ways in which Judge was unusual for an enslaved woman, including her having a white father and a middle name.

-Before delving into Judge’s own life, however, Dunbar paints a picture of life at Mount Vernon, describing the separation of parents and children, the reality (and difficulty) of relationships, and the vulnerability of slaves to potential sexual violence, physical violence, retribution, extreme weather, and poor living conditions.
-The unusual weather event of snow in June causes Martha Washington’s daughter, Patsy, to fall ill and die shortly after, which causes further uncertainty for the slaves at the estate, as Martha could be unpredictable when upset.
+Before delving into Judge’s own life, however, Dunbar paints a picture of life at Mount Vernon, describing the separation of parents and children, the reality (and difficulty) of maintaining relationships, and the vulnerability of enslaved people to sexual and physical violence, unjust punishment, extreme weather, and poor living conditions.
+The unusual event of snow in June causes Martha Washington’s daughter, Patsy, to fall ill and die shortly after, which causes further uncertainty among the slaves at the estate, as Martha could be unpredictable when upset.